JackBilbo/lxn-dg808s/README.md

 The map can not be panned.
 To avoid collision with „click and drag“ page changing another „mode switch“ would be needed.
 Considering the current quality of the ingame map, I don’t think it’s worth the added complexity.

-„Thermalling help“ through the typical green and red dots is a very basic „quick and dirty“ implementation.
-So far it can not be toggled.
-As soon as you are in the air the dotted trail will show.

-If you don't use a flightplan, the waypoint page uses the starting waypoint as "Home".
-This waypoint currently has no altitude, screwing up the estimation of arrival height above ground level in thie constellation.

 <h2>Conflicts with other mods</h2>